-Yes, I am now studying postgraduate microbiology with Associate Professor Matthew Stott.
 What I have found so far is that if you study to understand the material and not just to ‘pass’ then you’ll find that a lot of the information is indeed relevant for a postgraduate thesis.
 I felt that the way things are structured at UC, that the first year is about foundational knowledge that brings everyone up to the same plateau.
 From there the subsequent years are about developing you as a scientist.

 Not being afraid to ask questions when I was stuck, pairing up with other like-minded students, and trying to understand lab-based courses as best I could is what really helped me prepare.

-How has it been conducting your own research?
+How was it conducting your own research?

 Master’s research is interesting because I’m designing my experiments based upon literature and theoretical deduction.
 So if I design an experiment and make a prediction, and that prediction is correct, it’s extremely satisfying because this would be considered a good indicator of experimental design.

-My study involves researching the interaction between two different types of bacteria.
+My study involved researching the interaction between two different types of bacteria.
 Ones that eat methane, and ones that use sunlight to grow.
 The way in which one of the bacteria I use can grow is interesting because it is unlike typical bacteria growth.
 This bacterial group called the purple non-sulphur bacteria can use light, CO2, and regular carbon sources for growth.
 Most bacteria are limited to just one mode of growth.

 So what do you recommend for anyone interested in Biochemistry?